 I realize that my friends might be hesitant to tell me their baby news or might even feel some guilt when the words leave their mouths.
 I sense it.
 I can hear it in their voices and see it in their faces.
-That sometimes makes the moment awkward, especially when they're so excited and then realize that they just told someone with infertility that they are expecting.
+That sometimes makes the moment awkward, especially when they're so excited and then realize that they just told someone with fertility challenges that they are expecting.

-Everyone struggling with infertility handles it their own way.
+Everyone struggling with fertility handles it their own way.
 Some people may not feel the way I do or handle it the way I’ve handled it.
 I think it’s important, though, for anyone who is struggling to let those close to them know how they really feel.
 So for those wondering how I might feel when you tell me you’re pregnant, here's what I want you to know:

 1. I don’t feel angry, sad, or resentful.

 I really don’t.
-My struggle with infertility has taught me many things.
+My struggle with fertility has taught me many things.
 One is that having baby is a basic human endeavor — one that should be celebrated.
 It will continue to happen regardless of what my future holds.